 How much: Prices very depending on course.
 Shore diving (Clearwater Bay area) is $500 for two dives.
 Boat diving (Sai Kung area) is $620 for two dives and lunch.
 Equipment rental is $250 per day.
 Check out the website for details.

 Stand-up paddle boarding is as fun as it sounds and there’s no better place to try it than Sai Kung – offering a ton of reachable beautiful beaches.
 Book a session with Blue Sky Sports Club and explore the beauty of Hong Kong standing on water.

 Where: G/F, No.60 Sun On Tsuen, Sai Kung, New Territories, Hong Kong

 If wakeboarding had a sibling, it would be kiteboarding.
-While the two are very similar, kiteboarding depends much more on the right wind conditions.
+While the two have similarities, kiteboarding depends much more on the right wind conditions.
 So if you find yourself with no plans on a day with a perfect breeze, we recommend trying out kiteboarding with the Kiteboarding Association of Hong Kong.

 Where: Location is subject to change depending on the Kiteboarding Association.

 How much: 3-day beginner package starts at $4500.
 The professional advice is worth it!

 For our fellow surfers who need no introduction to this beautiful sport, Big Wave Beach is the spot to go.
 You can also take lessons at Shek O beach down the road.
 Surfing classes are a safe way to get an idea of what it might be like riding the waves solo.
 Fair warning: weekends draw in big crowds so be prepared!

 Where: Big Wave Bay Road, Shek O, Hong Kong Island